oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/stand-alone-oci-data-science/README.md

 ## When to use this asset?

-Any Oracle Partner/Service Provider/Consultant working on a data platform which includes an OCI Data Science project deployment to OCI should find this useful.
+Any Oracle Partner/Service Provider/Consultant working on a data platform that includes an OCI Data Science project deployment to OCI should find this useful.

 ## Instructions for utilizing this asset